andy-qhjiang/Grocery/README.md

-There are some notes and simple projects to realize common algorithms about MATH5212 Advanced Numerical Analysis of CUHK MATHEMATICS.
+There are some interesting scripts which are mainly used to illustrate some concepts.
+Also some lecture notes are contained for reference.